buildingSMART/bSDD/Documentation/bSDD JSON import model.md

 We also have a demonstration dictionary: ["Fruit and vegetables"](https://search.bsdd.buildingsmart.org/uri/bs-agri/fruitvegs/1.0.0).

+📢 Read about the latest technical updates in the dedicated forum topic: https://forums.buildingsmart.org/t/bsdd-tech-updates/4889

 ## JSON format

 You can deliver data for the buildingSMART Data Dictionary in the JSON file following our standard, which we explain in this document.
 You can also find the JSON and Excel templates in [/Model/Import Model](/Model/Import%20Model).